 Marubeni and its consolidated subsidiaries, both independently and in collaboration with other companies, establish new companies and purchase existing enterprises in the course of their business operations.
 Most of these business investments require sizable amounts of capital.
 The Group may be unable to withdraw from such businesses in an optimal manner or time frame, in which case it would be obliged to commit additional capital.

-In an effort to prevent the occurrence of risks associated with investments and other activities, the Group conducts extensive risk management, including checking new investments to determine whether expected returns are commensurate with the risks involved.
+In an effort to prevent the occurrence of risks associated with investments and other activities, Marubeni and its consolidated subsidiaries conduct extensive risk management, including checking the quantitative and qualitative aspects of new investments to determine whether the expected returns are commensurate with the risks involved.
+The checking process is based on investment standards established within the Company, such as internal rate of return (IRR), payback period, and PATRAC*1.
 Nevertheless, a decline in the value of these investments or the necessity of additional expenditures of capital could adversely affect the Group’s business results and financial condition.

-(5) Ability to Procure Funds and Funding Cost
+(4) Ability to Procure Funds and Funding Cost

 Marubeni and its consolidated subsidiaries engage in fund procurement with an emphasis on maintaining an optimal mix of funding in line with the requirements of their respective asset portfolios and ensuring liquidity.
 However, significant disruptions in major global capital markets, shortages of cash flows from operating activities, declining profitability, failure in asset-liability management, or a sharp downgrade in the credit rating of the Group by ratings agencies could constrain fund procurement or lead to an increase in funding cost, which could adversely affect the Group’s business results and financial condition.

-(6) Market Risks
+(5) Market Risks